 According to the U.S. Bureau of Labor Statistics (BLS), the number of working medical records and health technicians - a category that includes medical coders - would grow 21% during the 2010-2020 decade, which is faster than average.
 The median salary for medical records and health information technicians was $34,160 in 2012, reports the BLS.

 Related to Certified Coding Specialist: Exam and Licensing Information

 - Recently Updated

-Website coding classes may benefit individuals interested in careers as Web designers or Web programmers, as well as those interested in creating websites for...
+Website coding classes may benefit individuals interested in careers as Web designers or Web programmers, as well as those...

 Need coding help quick?
 Never fear, the blogosphere is here!
 Check out the following blogs for useful advice - and hilarious...